 In 2009, an account of his life, as well as summaries of his books, by Roy Blackwood and Michael Lefebvre, was published by Reformation Heritage Books entitled: William Symington: Penman of the Scottish Covenanters.

-The original account of Symington's life was written by his sons and included in the second edition of Messiah the Prince.
+The original account of Symington's life was written by his sons and included in the third edition of Messiah the Prince.
 It is now available on our website.
 These last two resources make use of Symington's unpublished journal.